Welcome to the new KidsHealth website! See what is new.

 Encourage them to drink fluids and eat healthy small meals.

-When should I seek help for whooping cough?
+When to get help for whooping cough

 • is less than 1 year old and they have had contact with someone with whooping cough